-- All staff, students and their parents will receive a summary of this policy prohibiting intimidation and bullying: at the beginning of the school year, as part of the student planner, as part of new student orientation, and as part of the school system's notification to parents. - Students are expected to immediately report incidents of bullying to the principal or vice principal.
+- All staff, students and their parents will receive a summary of this policy prohibiting intimidation and bullying: at the beginning of the school year, as part of the student planner, as part of new student orientation, and as part of the school system's notification to parents. - Students should report incidents of bullying to a teacher, counselor, vice principal or the principal. - Staff who witness acts of bullying shall take immediate steps to intervene when safe to do so and report to administration as soon as possible.
+All witnesses and victims of bullying are strongly encouraged to report the incident as soon as possible.

-- Staff who witness acts of bullying shall take immediate steps to intervene when safe to do so.
-People witnessing or experiencing bullying are strongly encouraged to report the incident; such reporting will not reflect on the target or witnesses in any way. - Conflict resolution procedures shall not supplant the authority of staff to act to prevent violence, ensure campus safety, maintain order, and discipline students. - The school will make reasonable efforts to keep a report of bullying and the results of investigation confidential.
+- Conflict resolution procedures shall not supplant the authority of administrators to act to prevent violence, ensure campus safety, maintain order, and discipline students. - The school will make reasonable efforts to keep a report of bullying and the results of investigation confidential.

-Participation in Extra-Curricular Events
+Participation in Extracurricular Events

-Participation in Pearl City High School extra-curricular events is a privilege earned by students who embody and uphold the precepts of the Student Code of Conduct.
+Participation in Pearl City High School extracurricular events is a privilege earned by students who embody and uphold the precepts of the Student Code of Conduct.
 School administration may revoke a student's privilege to participate in extracurricular activities if the student poses risk to the health, safety, and order of school events.

-Students violating the Student Code of Conduct jeopardize their participation in activities which include:
+Students violating the Student Code of Conduct, especially for Class A & B offenses, which include bullying and cyberbullying, will jeopardize their opportunity to participate in many extracurricular activities which include but are not limited to: